What to expect

 Your eye health is important to us, so please ensure you have allocated enough time as your appointment may take up to 1 hour.

-Each part of the comprehensive eye examination that we provide is included to give us essential information regarding your vision and health.
-We provide a comprehensive eye examination as standard.
+Each part of the eye examination that we provide is included to give us essential information regarding your vision and health.
+We provide a Ultra Wide 3D Advanced eye examination as standard.
 You will find some opticians offer a basic test, with some adding on additional tests as ‘extras’.
 We believe all eye examinations should include in-depth scans using the highest quality technology available on the market to ensure we have the best picture of your eye health and vision.
 We have recently invested in a brand new form of panoramic, ultra-widefield retinal photography called Optomap.

 We see the value in using advanced technology to detect and monitor eye health and to calculate your prescription.
 We also offer generous appointment durations so that no question you have will go unanswered.

-Our fee for a Comprehensive Eye Examination is £55 and this includes:
+Our fee for a Ultra Wide 3D Advanced Eye Examination is £95 and this includes:

 We will also take a series of digital images of your eyes.
 The OCT scanner looks in depth through structures of your eyes such as the optic nerve and the layers of the retina, underneath the visible surface of the eye.
 This scan produces images in even greater detail than an MRI scanner.